stacks-network/docs/_develop/zero_to_dapp_3.md

 <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
 class="twitter-share-button" data-size="large" data-text="I just built a DApp
-using @blockstack's  Zero to DApp tutorial! " data-hashtags="blockstack, blockchain, blockchainnopain, blockchainnopainblockstack" data-show-count="true">Tweet your work!</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+using @blockstack's  Zero-to-DApp tutorial! " data-hashtags="blockstack,
+blockchain, blockchainnopain, blockchainnopainblockstack"
+data-show-count="true">Tweet your work!</a><script async
+src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-In the next section, you learn how you can participate in App Mining by submitting a [DApp to App.co &mdash; the Universal App store](zero_to_dapp_4.html).
+In the next part, you learn about how application mining can fund your DApp development efforts.
+And you will add your Animal Kingdom [DApp to App.co &mdash; the Universal App store](zero_to_dapp_4.html) and in doing so, earn a limited edition t-shirt.